MiguelitoBFMV/mvs-tracker/README.md

 External manga chapter metadata source.

 A title can use Weeb Central as its primary source or keep it as a lower-priority fallback.
 Search results, source IDs, URLs, chapter numbers, labels, timestamps, and selected links are normalized before being stored locally.

+### MangaFire

+External manga chapter metadata source with candidate search and chapter lookup support.

+MangaFire requests use the provider-specific request signing required by its current endpoints.
+The provider can still be blocked by Cloudflare or return HTTP 403 responses, so it is treated as a potentially fragile source and is best used alongside saved fallbacks.

+### Mangas.in

+External manga chapter metadata source.

+The integration supports the current `m440.in` host as well as legacy `mangas.in` links, normalizes title slugs, and can resolve the latest chapter from the series page.

+### Mangabat

+External manga chapter metadata source.

+Mangabat supports title search, stable series slugs, and latest-chapter lookup.
+It is useful as either a primary or fallback source when other providers do not expose a usable result.

 ### IGDB